UndefinedCpp/Traveler/README.md

 ## Changelog

+2020-12-16
+* OPTIMIZATION/BUG FIX: Several changes to the push/swap logic.
+Now more effecient and a few edge cases eliminated thanks to MistySenpai's testing and reporting.

 2020-12-14
 * OPTIMIZATION: Major optimizations in moveOffRoad.
 CPU usage reduced to an average of 0.25 from 0.7.
 * NEW: creep.Move() is the new standard and creep.travelTo is depreciated.
 Please see the wiki for usage.